 German car manufacturer relies heavily on Computer Aided Design (CAD) and Engineering (CAE) to give them a competitive edge, design and save money on better parts and even save fuel.
 Until now, the engineers were using traditional high-end workstations for their CAD software.
 Those workstations are costly to be kept up to date.
 “Security is a concern when subcontractors need access to these systems” said the program manager, “data can be stolen and access is never water-tight in case a contract is terminated.”

-(This case study is divided into two parts: this part describes the design of the actual VDI infrastructure using VMware Horizon and the design of the monitoring and reporting solution using vRealize Operations Manager will be laid out in a separate document.
-The introduction is the same in both parts).
+(This case study is divided into two parts: this first part describes the design of the actual VDI infrastructure using VMware Horizon and the design of the monitoring and reporting solution using vRealize Operations Manager.
+Click here for part two.)

 So, this company was looking for a solution to virtualise these desktops, to give engineers access to the right desktop session at the right moment without wasting time and resources and not worry about keeping locally installed software packages up to date.